tuvalframework/framework/README.md

 ## Questions

 For how-to questions that don't involve making changes to the code base, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/tuvalframework) instead of GitHub issues.
 Use the "tuvalframework" tag on Stack Overflow to make it easier for the community to find your question.
+You can send a mail to info@tuvalframework.com.